-- f.
-Orientation: There are 4-ways to install a pinch valve.
-1 thru 3 are good. #4 is bad. - 1.
-Valve upright in horizontal pipe.
-Works with liquid and dry bulk applications. - 2.
-Valve is 90° from vertical in horizontal pipe.
-This is OK with liquids.
-Do NOT install this way on dry bulk conveying. - 3.
-Valve is in vertical pipe.
-Works well with both liquid and dry material.
+There are 4-ways to install any pinch valve.
+1 and 3 are good. #2 and #4 is bad.

+- 1. Valve upright in horizontal pipe. ➡

+- i.
+OK for liquid applications.

+- ii.
+OK for dry bulk applications.

+- 2. 90° from vertical in horizontal pipe. \blacklozenge - i.
+Not RECOMMENDED for OPEN-FRAME-VALVES

+- 3. Valve horizontal in vertical pipe. \Rightarrow

+- i.
+OK for liquid.

+- ii.
+OK for dry bulk applications.

+- iii.
+NOTE: OUTBOARD ACTUATOR SUPPORT

-4. BAD: Trouble brewing.
-Valve at an intermediate angle between vertical and horizontal.
-Don't do this.
+- 4. Valve at intermediate angle. - i.
+Trouble brewing.
+Don't do this. ➡

-- g.
 Locate the valve where it can be reached for service and sleeve replacement.
 Allow access by technicians who may have to calibrate automatic valves.
-Allow access to the auxiliary hand wheel if valve was so equipped. - h.
+Allow access to the auxiliary hand wheel if valve was so equipped.

 Be sure pipeline is clean.
 Foreign material left in the pipeline can damage valves.
 Clean the mating flanges of adjacent pipe.
-Remove any old gasket material. - i.
-Most pinch valves can be installed with flow in either direction. - i.
-The exception: modulating valves with Trumpet Mouth (Taper-Inlet-Only) design.
+Remove any old gasket material.

+Most pinch valves can be installed with flow in either direction.

+Note: The exception: modulating valves with Trumpet Mouth (Taper-Inlet-Only) design.
 In this case there will be a Flow Arrow on the valve showing correct flow direction.
-The correct flow direction is always from the tapered end towards the non-tapered end. - j.
+The correct flow direction is always from the tapered end towards the non-tapered end.

 Do not install valve next to a source of extreme heat.